dsjt/odoco.el/readme.md

 *odoco.el* helps you manage yourself using GTD and org-mode.

-odoco.el counts your DONE keyword and make a table (and graph in the furture).
+odoco.el counts DONE keywords and makes a table (and graph in the furture).

 when using, you should write in your dot-emacs.